 Child support covers all expenses related to the child’s daily living needs.
 This is referred to as the “Basic Child Support Obligation” and includes things like food, clothing, and school supplies.
 Once the Basic Child Support Obligation has been calculated, then the paying parent’s child support obligation may be increased (or “adjusted”) to cover health insurance premiums, uninsured medical expenses, and work-related childcare.

-A child support order can also cover educational expenses for private or special schooling, and child support can be used to address financial responsibility for, “things [such] as music lessons, camps, travel, and other activities that may contribute to the child’s cultural, social, artistic, or athletic development,” if they exceed seven percent of the Basic Child Support Obligation.
-Parents also have some flexibility to deviate from the guidelines by mutual agreement
+A child support order can also cover educational expenses for private or special schooling, and child support can be used to address financial responsibility for “things [such] as music lessons, camps, travel, and other activities that may contribute to the child’s cultural, social, artistic, or athletic development,” if they exceed 7% of the Basic Child Support Obligation.
+Parents also have some flexibility to deviate from the guidelines by mutual agreement.

 One major child-related expense that generally is not covered by child support is higher education.
 Parents are not legally required to pay for their children’s college education in Tennessee.
 As a result, college tuition, housing, and books are not factored into child support calculations.